 This area extends from the Great Falls Loop just west of the nation's capital to the South Chesapeake Loop.
 Highlights include:

-The Eastern Shore of Virginia National Wildlife Refuge is a premier birding and wildlife site.
+The Eastern Shore Loop includes The Eastern Shore of Virginia National Wildlife Refuge, a premier birding and wildlife site.
 The 1200-acre refuge provides viewing access to significant expanses of salt marsh, grasslands, loblolly pine forests, bayberry thickets, barrier islands, and freshwater and brackish ponds.
 The refuge has a bird list that comes close to 300 species.

-The Virginia Living Museum is home to 200 different species of native wildlife.
+The Lower Peninsula Loop includes the Virginia Living Museum.
+It is home to 200 different species of native wildlife.
 Visitors can get up close to photograph and view wildlife in the wild or in the museum’s exhibits.
 See the bald eagle, bobcat, cedar waxwing, eastern screech owl, hooded merganser, otter, and beaver, to name a few.
 The Museum's natural habitat attracts warblers, woodland birds, waterfowl, osprey, and even more species according to the season.

 In the Lower New River Loop, the New River Trail State Park is a 52.5-mile long park that follows the New River from Pulaski to Galax.
 In this area you can see many tree and bird species: yellow poplar and sassafras, trailside herbage including lesser stitchwort, woodland sunflower, everlasting pea and wild potato vine.
 Bird species include mourning dove, ruby-throated hummingbird, red-bellied and downy woodpeckers, northern flicker, eastern phoebe, blue-gray gnatcatcher, eastern bluebird, American robin and gray catbird.